 Psychotherapy and counselling provides the backdrop to my practice, which at its core is about helping you to understand and make sense of your life.
 It’s about better understanding what is taking place, and making sense of experience.
 It involves a sometimes painful process of facing-up to those things that are ordinarily avoided and evaded.
 It’s also about realising the choices you have and how you would like your life to be.

 Having worked with a variety of client groups in several organisations, I have broad expertise.
-Examples of specific client groups I have worked with include: cancer patients (NHS, Mayday Hospital), men wishing to change abusive behaviour (Everyman Project), young children/families (NHS, Child & Adolescent Mental Health service (CAMHs)), and clients with neurological conditions (NHS, Bristol (Southmead) and Gloucestershire Hospitals).
-I currently work part-time for the NHS as a Psychotherapist & Counselling Psychologist, and also see a number of clients in my north Bristol private practice.
+Examples of specific client groups I have worked with include: cancer patients (NHS, Mayday Hospital), men wishing to change abusive behaviour via anger management techniques (Everyman Project), young children/families (NHS, Child & Adolescent Mental Health service (CAMHs)), and clients with neurological long-term health conditions (NHS, North Bristol Trust (NBT) as well as Bristol and South Gloucestershire specialist community neurology service (SCNS).